Pawthereum

-Pawthereum (ticker: PAWTH) is a decentralized, animal welfare–focused cryptocurrency created in October 2021, running on the Ethereum network.
-A percentage of every transaction goes to a charity wallet, and an additional percentage goes back to token holders in the form of reflections.
+Pawthereum is a memecoin.
+It was created in October 2021, and runs on the Ethereum network.
+A percentage of every transaction is donated to animal-related charities.

 History

 The Pawthereum Foundation (also known as Stichting Pawthereum) was formed in the Netherlands.
-Pawthereum is a fork of another meme coin, GRUMPY, based on Grumpy Cat.
+Pawthereum was originally known as GRUMPY, based on Grumpy Cat.
 In March 2021, the Grumpy Cat Coin project donated $70,000 in crypto funds to Sterling Animal Shelter.
-GRUMPY was converted into Pawthereum after a lawsuit by the owners of Grumpy Cat.
+GRUMPY was converted into Pawthereum after a lawsuit by the owners of Grumpy Cat. $70,000 in crypto funds were donated to Sterling Animal Shelter under the Grumpy name.

-Notable donations

-Notable donations include 26 ETH, valued at around $120,000 at the time, to Edinburgh Dog and Cat Home.
+Donations under the Pawthereum name include 26 ETH, valued at around $120,000 at the time, to Edinburgh Dog and Cat Home.
 Another was $50,000 to Four Paws USA, done as a matching donation on Giving Tuesday (November 30, 2021).
-The project made a donation valued at $50,000 to Catherine Violet Hubbard Animal Sanctuary.
+The project also made a donation valued at $50,000 to Catherine Violet Hubbard Animal Sanctuary.

-As of July 2022, Pawthereum and its partners have raised $576,200 for animal welfare–focused charities, with $478,700 being donated directly by the Pawthereum team.

-Endorsement by Kevin O'Leary

-Canadian businessman and entrepreneur Kevin O'Leary has repeatedly endorsed the project, praising Pawtherem's utility for charitable giving that goes beyond simply being a meme coin.
+Canadian businessman Kevin O'Leary has repeatedly endorsed the project.